 Of important note, Hoboken is also a city of artists.
 Hoboken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hoboken’s character.

-In Hoboken, however, the average commute to work is quite long.
-On average, people spend 38.40 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Hoboken is that it can take a long time to commute to work.
+In Hoboken, the average commute to work is 38.40 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Hoboken’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Hoboken in 2022 was $102,492, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $409,968 for a family of four.